Eduardo Francisco Pironio: Church career

 He was ordained on 5 December 1943 in Argentina by Anunciado Serafini.
 He served as a staff member of the Pío XII Seminary in Mercedes from 1944 until 1959.
 Pironio served as the vicar general of the Diocese of Mercedes from 1959 until a year later, and he went on to serve as the rector of the Metropolitan Seminary of Villa Devoto from 1960 to 1964.
 He attended the Second Vatican Council from 1962 to 1964 as an expert.

-On 24 March 1964 Pope Paul VI appointed him auxiliary bishop of La Plata and titular bishop of Caeciri.
+On 24 March 1964, Pope Paul VI appointed him auxiliary bishop of La Plata and titular bishop of Caeciri.
 He received his episcopal consecration on 31 May 1964 from Antonio José Plaza.
 He attended the later sessions of the Second Vatican Council in 1964 and 1965 as a bishop, no longer as an expert.
 In 1967, he was named to serve briefly as apostolic administrator of the Avellaneda.

 Pironio served as the Secretary-General of the Latin American Episcopal Council from 1967 to 1972.
 He also attended the Synod of Bishops from 29 September to 29 October 1967, and later attended the Second General Conference of the Latin American Episcopate from 24 August to 6 September 1968 in Colombia.
 He attended two additional synods in 1969 and in 1971.
 Pironio was elected president of the Latin American Episcopal Conference in 1972, served until 1974, and was confirmed for an extra year.

 He was named the bishop of Mar del Plata on 19 April 1972.
 He preached the Lenten spiritual exercises for Pope Paul VI and the Roman Curia in 1974.
 On 20 September 1975 he was named pro-prefect of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life and made titular archbishop of Thiges.
 He became prefect of that Congregation when he became a cardinal and held that office until 1984.
 Pironio also attended the synod of 1974 as a relator and as a member of its general secretariat.

-In 24 May 1976, Pope Paul made him Cardinal-Deacon of Santi Cosma e Damiano.
+On 24 May 1976, Pope Paul made him Cardinal-Deacon of Santi Cosma e Damiano.
 He participated in the synod of 1977 and served as a cardinal elector in the papal conclaves of August and October 1978 that elected Pope John Paul I and Pope John Paul II.
 He was thought to be a possible candidate for election as pope in that year.
 In 1979, he attended the Third General Conference of the Latin American Episcopate in Mexico, and later a synod in 1980 and 1983.

 On 8 April 1984 Pope John Paul II named him president of the Pontifical Council for the Laity.
 In that position, together with John Paul II, Pironio was a promoter of the first World Youth Day.
 He served at seven additional synods during the next decade.
 After ten years as a cardinal-deacon, he took the option of becoming a cardinal-priest while retaining his titular church.
 On 11 July 1995 John Paul named him Cardinal-Bishop of the suburbicarian see of Sabina-Poggio Mirteto.